 Figure 1: What's your favorite color?

-Yet, when you create sample column and bar charts from this data using PowerPoint's defaults, you'll end up with charts akin to what you see in Figure 2, below.
-The chart on the top shows columns that are very similar in their heights -- there really is no contrast highlighting the findings of our data.
+When you create sample column and bar charts from this data using PowerPoint's defaults, you'll end up with charts akin to what you see in Figure 2, below.
+The chart on the top shows columns that are very similar in their heights.
+There really is no contrast highlighting the findings of our data.
 It's the same story with the bar chart below where the bars look almost similar in length.

-- This opens the Format Axis dialog box, as shown in Figure 4.
+- Doing so opens the Format Axis dialog box, as shown in Figure 4, below.

 Figure 4: Format Axis dialog box